oldProjectss/google-homepage/README.md

-This is a clone of the google home page, using HTML for the stracture and CSS for styling.
+This is a clone of the google home page.
+HTML is used for the structure and CSS for styling. this project for the odin fundation.